jfjlaros/simpleRPC/README.rst

 **Features:**

 - For each method, only one line of code is needed for exporting.
-- Automatic parameter- and return type inference.
+- Automatic parameter and return type inference.
 - Support for all native C types and strings.
 - Support for arbitrary functions and class methods.
 - Optional function and parameter naming and documentation.